erindb/dippl/updates/explanations-L0-uncertainty.md

 	* Strengths of the causal connections
 	* Background probabilities of all variables

+Here are some potential problems with the causal structure:

+The parameters of the causal structure of the world are not independent of one another, so when we counterfactualize, we should probably sample a model at uniform from the space of all possible parameters.

+But when we do that, here's another problem: when we evaluate the truth of a counterfactual statement, the causal relationships need to stay in place, at least to some extent.
+Otherwise they couldn't communicate much about those causal relationships, could they?
+Hopefully, the stickiness of the model parameters to the actual world is enough.

+## Semantics

 Since I have the intuition that "B because A" can communicate "There is a causal relationship between A and B," let's start with that as our source of uncertainty.

 For starters, let's have B true if and only if there's a causal link between the two variables *and* A happens to be true.